 The MBA program includes four elective courses (12 credits) at the upper level.
 The electives may be chosen with no pattern; they may conform with a designated concentration; or they may follow a theme of the student's choosing.
 No prior approval is necessary to choose a concentration.
-To provide breadth, concentrations are limited in length to assure that at least 18 of the 30 upper-level program credits lie outside of a departmental discipline.
+To provide breadth, concentrations are limited in length to assure that at least 18 of the 33 core level program credits lie outside of a departmental discipline.
+One of the four courses must be globally or internationally oriented.